 Set your GPS for Rippon Landing Park at 15125 Blackburn Road in Woodbridge.
 This small community park is part of the larger 300-acre Neabsco Regional Park.

-Neabsco Regional Park is home to Rippon Landing Park, as well as the Rippon Lodge Historic Site, Neabsco Boardwalk and the Julie J. Metz Neabsco Creek Wetlands Preserve.
+Neabsco Regional Park is home to Rippon Landing Park, Rippon Lodge Historic Site, Neabsco Boardwalk and the Julie J. Metz Neabsco Creek Wetlands Preserve.

 The north entrance for the Neabsco Creek Boardwalk is located at Rippon Landing Park, which has a large parking area.
 There is room for at least a few dozen cars.